 For several days, I worked with Pixelmator to test as many features as I could.
 For the digital painting features, I used my Huion 610PRO tablet (comparable to larger Wacom tablets) while the photo editing features were tested on a few photos from a recent trip of mine.
 I obtained a copy of Pixelmator through their free trial option, which allows you to use the program completely free for thirty days without an email or credit card.

-Pixelmator: What's in It for You?
-(My Experimentation)
+Pixelmator Review: What’s in It for You?

 Tools & Interface